kubernetes/website/content/en/docs/concepts/architecture/cloud-controller.md

 ### Service controller

-The service controller listens to Service object create, update and delete events and then configures endpoints for those Services appropriately.
+The service controller listens to Service object creation, update and delete events and then configures endpoints for those Services appropriately.

 To access Services, it requires list, and watch access.
 To update Services, it requires patch and update access.